How to Extend 3D GBSM to RIS Cascade Channel with Non-ideal Phase Modulation?: Numerical analysis

-The influence of RIS configurations on the received SNR of the receiver in the RIS cascade channel is investigated.
-The communication is set in UMi scenario, and the coordinates of RIS, transmitter, and receiver are $(-15,15,6)$, $(0,0,10)$, and $(-10,30,2)$.
-We have set up 3 GHz and 6 GHz frequency bands, and the number of RIS has been increased from $1\times1$ to $100\times100$.
-The channels from the transmitter to the RIS and from the RIS to the receiver are both set to LOS case, in this case, the phase of RIS is configured so that its beam faces the LOS angle at both ends.
+In Fig. \ref{fig2}, the SNR at the receiver in the RIS cascade channel is presented for the varying number of RIS elements and the operating regimes.
+The coordinates of transmitter, RIS and receiver are $(0,0,10)$, $(-15,15,6)$, and $(-10,30,2)$.
+The noise power at the receiver is set to -120 dBm, and the power gain of the transmitter and receiver are both set to 5 dBm.
+We have set up 3 and 6 GHz working frequencies, and the number of RIS has been increased from $1\times1$ to $100\times100$.
+The channels from the transmitter to the RIS and from the RIS to the receiver are both set to the LOS case.

-It can be noted that RIS working in a specular reflection strategy brings small gains to the received signal.
-Moreover, in the case of non-specular direction, the RIS gain under this strategy does not increase steadily with the increase of the number of RIS elements.
-The 1bit and optical anomalous reflection operating strategy can effectively improve the receiving power compared to the specular reflection cases.
-And with the increase in the number of RIS elements, this gain effect is more obvious, which means the beam-focusing ability of RIS becomes stronger.
-When other conditions remain unchanged, compared with the effect of RIS at different frequencies, we can see that in the lower frequency band, the SNR at the receiver is improved more significantly.
-This is because, on the one hand, the road loss of low-frequency signal is lower, on the other hand, the design size of the RIS element is related to the working frequency band, and the area of the low-frequency RIS element is larger.
-According to \eqref{V-in-element}, the radiation pattern of the RIS element is positively correlated with the area.
+It can be noted that RIS working in a specular reflection regime brings small gains to the received signal.
+Moreover, in the case of non-specular direction, the RIS gain under this regime does not increase steadily with the increase of the number of RIS elements.
+The 1bit and optical anomalous reflection operating regime can effectively improve the receiving power compared to the specular reflection cases.
+And with the increase in the number of RIS elements, this gain effect is more obvious.
+When other conditions remain unchanged, compared with the effect of RIS at different frequencies, we can see that in the lower frequency, the receiving SNR is higher.
+This is because the design size of the RIS element is related to the working frequency, and the area of the low-frequency RIS element is larger.
+According to \eqref{AF}-\eqref{V-in-element}, the radiation pattern of the RIS element is positively correlated with the area.